mgfreshour/lobbyists-of-ludicrousville/lobbyists-of-ludicrousville.md

 ***Examples***

-- Legalize Cat Pics as Virtual Money - Upfront 7 Credits.
+- Legalize Cat Pics as Virtual Money - Sponsored by I May Has Ruebun Corporation - Upfront 7 Credits.
 2 Banking tokens, 4 any tokens.
-- Ban Multiple Arm Catapults - Upfront 5 Credits.
+- Ban Multiple Arm Catapults - Sponsored by Uncles Against Flung Pumpkins - Upfront 5 Credits.
 6 Violet party tokens.
-- Require Pasteurization of Cat Milk Before Sell - Upfront 3 Credits.
+- Require Pasteurization of Cat Milk Before Sell - Sponsored by Dog Milk Union - Upfront 3 Credits.
 4 Agriculture & Environment - 2 Violet tokens
-- Open liable suits up against screaming goats.
+- Open liable suits up against screaming goats - Sponsored by People that Walk Farm Roads -
+- Pass anti-lobbying bill - No Sponsor - Doubles the price of all politicians for the remainder of the turn.
+- Overturn Anti-lobbying bill - No Sponsor -  Halves the price of all politicians for the remainder of the turn.
+- Age Restriction on Buying 0.7mm Lead Pencils - Paid for by 0.5mm Mechanical Pencil Consortioum.
+- Deregulate Swamp Buggies - Sponsored by Frog Gigger's of Ludicrousville
+- Make Illegal Use of Laser Pointers to play with cats - Sponsored by Stuffed Animal Toys Alliance.
+- Prevent Grocery Stores from Providing goods packaged in plastic - Sponsored by Citizens For A Cleaner Landfill
+- Add provision to nudity legalization bill requiring genitals to be covered.
+- Outlaw Couples meeting before Marriage - Sponsored by Citizens for Traditional Medieval Marriages
+- Calculate Traffic Fines as a Percentage of the Police Officers Income
+- Tarrif on Import of White Cheddar - Sponsored by Yellow Cow Dairy Farmers
+- Require Owners that Run a Redlight to paint their cars red - Sponsored by Paint Manufacturers Union
+- Outlaw Collars without Bells for Cats - Sponsored by Human Animal Hunting Practices
+- Regulate Who is Allowed to Die in the State house - Sponsored by State House Janitors Union.
+- Prerogative 1324 The Head of any deceased Giant Squid fount automatically Becomes the Property of the Mayor, and the Tail of the City Manager
+- Outlaw wrestling Whales
+- Disallow bringing Pet Moose to the Beauty Salons
+- Outlaw consuming mince pies on Halloween.
+- No person, firm, or corporation shall dye or otherwise color any rabbit or baby poultry, including, but not limited to, chicks and ducklings.
+No person, firm, or corporation shall sell, offer for sale, expose for sale, raffle, or give away any rabbit or baby poultry which has been dyed or otherwise colored.
+- Keep loophole open allowing Prison Escapes to be Tax deductible.
+- Prevent Reincarnation with Permit
+- Rescend Law that prevents wearing the color celadon on St Patrick's day.
+Sponsored by Light Green Dyes Consortium
+- Reduce Portion TV stations are required to spend on actual content by excluding political commercials from calculations.
 - ....

 ## Random Effect Cards